mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - If the feature can be enabled/disabled for a single project, add the [by-project information](#features-enabled-by-project).
 Otherwise, do not say anything about it.
+- Say whether it can be enabled or disabled by project.
 - Say whether it's recommended for production use.
 - Document how to disable and enable it.
 - Add a warning to the user saying that the feature might be disabled.

-For example, for a feature initially deployed disabled by default, that became enabled by default, that is enabled on GitLab.com, and is ready for production
+For example, for a feature initially deployed disabled by default, that became enabled by default, that's enabled on GitLab.com, that cannot be enabled or disabled by project, and ready for production use:
-use:

 ````markdown
 # Feature Name